 A student has five years in which to complete the teacher credential course work, assessments and requirements and file for their credential.
-Should a student be moved to inactive status during that time, the student may need to repeat or add coursework to be certain that current required competencies are included in the program.
+Should a student be removed to inactive status during that time, the student may need to repeat or add course work in order to be certain that current required competencies are included in the program.
 (Preliminary Teacher Credential Program Policy)